Suzhou65/Python-Wake-on-LAN/README.md

 You need to setting router port forwarding function, set **Port 9 | UDP** forward to the device you running **wakeonlan_forward.py**.
 Port 9 is the defult port number sending and receiving Magic Packet, but sometimes you need to switch it, seen the description below.

 **Port Forwarding Status Monitor**
 The simple monitoring web page **did not have any secure protection**.
-If you value you MAC address as personal privacy, please running it on LAN network environments only, or added some protection function, likes HTTP Authorization.
+If you value you MAC address as personal privacy, please running it on LAN network environments only, or added some protection function, [see the example GitHub Gist](https://gist.github.com/Suzhou65/eed12200e516aac88b83f8ee6ec3dc7a).

 **Root Privileges**
 TCP/UDP ports below 1024 are privileged, so bind socket below 1024 need root privileges.
 If you didn't using sudo command, you will see the alert message likes below.